Contact

 The company, committed to innovation and continuous improvement across all aspects of its business operations, and armed with a bold brand positioning statement that guarantees “Excellence every time”, manufactures high-precision, complex parts for a growing and increasingly diverse domestic and international customer base.

-Camb internal1This base includes many blue-chip companies from the Aerospace & Defence, Scientific Laboratory, X-Ray, Security, Medical, Research Instrumentation, Audio-Visual and Thermo-Imagery market sectors and industries.
+Camb internal1This base includes many blue-chip companies from the Aerospace, Scientific Laboratory, X-Ray, Security, Medical, Research Instrumentation, Audio-Visual and Thermo-Imagery market sectors and industries.

 Whilst CPL’s range of clients, the type of work undertaken and the technology it has at its disposal have all dramatically changed over the last 40 years – some things have remained constant.
 Most notably, the company’s commitment to technical excellence, lead time fulfilment and cost-competitiveness – and to developing and maintaining long-term, mutually-beneficial partnerships with customers and suppliers alike.